vj-ug/Rvest-isbetterthan-beautifulsoup/ScrapeCraigList/readme.md

 - Note Craiglist does not allow scraping for commerical purposes.
 This is just an educational project.

-Craiglist did not want me to make the project public.
+The R script is private as Craiglist policy does not allow scraping.
 However please email/message me and I'll be happy to share the code with you.